MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 ### Read Capabilities on Global Timestamp

-Proposal: Explicitly hold read capabilities for a timestamp less than or equal to the global timestamp for all sources.
+Proposal: Explicitly hold read capabilities for a timestamp less than or equal to the global timestamp on all objects.
 All reads are assigned a timestamp equal to the global timestamp.

 This approach guarantees that when a read completes, the global timestamp is equal to or larger than the timestamp of